nlholm/docker-demo-documentation/docker-demo-documentation.md

 We started the following phase of our project by installing Docker on our master.
 We had already automated the installation of Docker so we could run the salt command locally. `sudo salt-call --local state.apply docker` and now we had Docker in our master.

 Next we created a folder in our home directory for the docker compose file so that we could set up multiple containers (nginx-demo).
-In the same folder, we created a subfolder for the content of our wbsite (site).
-The subfolfer consists of our index.html, styles.css and a images subfolder.
+In the same folder, we created a subfolder for the content of our website (site).
+The subfolder consists of our index.html, styles.css and an images subfolder.
 By running the command `mkdir -p /home/vagrant/nginx-demo/site/images` we were able to create all the folders at once (note -p for the full path).

 ![kuva4](./img/kuva4.png)